 And of course the emotional toll can be severe.
 Imagine if you lived every day worried—maybe even convinced—that you were terribly dangerous or depraved.
 It’s common for OCD to lead to depression as a result of these self-condemning beliefs as well as the withdrawal from enjoyable activities and relationships.
 Tragically in some cases the person may even resort to suicide.

-Thankfully there is highly effective treatment for Harm OCD in the form of exposure and response prevention, or ERP, a type of cognitive behavioral therapy.
-I’ve covered the basics of ERP elsewhere (see this post on my Psychology Today blog); here I’ll discuss some of the specific applications for Harm OCD.
+Thankfully there is highly effective treatment for MOCD in the form of exposure and response prevention, or ERP, a type of cognitive behavioral therapy.
+I’ve covered the basics of ERP elsewhere (see this post on my Psychology Today blog); here I’ll discuss some of the specific applications for Malevolence OCD.

 In a nutshell, ERP is about doing the opposite of what OCD wants.
 The exposure part will involve doing the things that bring up obsessions.
 They might include:

 - Holding a knife with someone else nearby

 - Standing behind people on a train platform

 - Being around kids

 - Watching the news

 The therapist will work with the person to come up with a list of exposures for the person to start confronting.
 They’ll start with the easier ones and gradually work up to the more difficult ones.
 With practice a person will become more comfortable being around these triggers.